 Do employees in healthcare and social work experience any fatalities?

-Unfortunately, the is an average of one worker fatality each year in health or social care.
-There were fatal injuries to 23 members of the public in 2018/19 – this doesn’t include deaths from natural causes, existing conditions or patients.
+Unfortunately, there is an average of one worker fatality each year in health or social care.
+There were fatal injuries to 23 members of the public in 2018/19 — this doesn’t include deaths from natural causes, existing conditions or patients.
 The profession is dangerous enough for staff, but they are also responsible for the health and safety of the public also.

 - We have a team of technical qualifiers who can assess your claim for free.
 If they feel you have a case, we bring your claim to one of our panel solicitors — that way you don’t run up any legal fees by just asking questions.

 - Our telephony team is open 24hrs a day, but you can leave them a message with our contact form, and they’ll get back to you within a few working days.